Close-coupled cooling

-Close-coupled cooling is a last generation cooling system particularly used in data centers.
-The goal of close coupled cooling is to bring heat transfer closest to its source: the equipment rack.
-By moving the air conditioner closer to the equipment rack a more precise delivery of inlet air and a more immediate capture of exhaust air is ensured.
+Close-coupled cooling is an advanced cooling system particularly used in data centers.
+The goal of close-coupled cooling is to bring heat transfer as close to the source of heat as possible.
+Moving the air conditioner closer to the equipment rack, it ensures a more immediate capture of exhaust air and that the cool air goes exactly where it is needed.